kitanbravo/alx-zero_day/README.md

-created a new directory in my repository
+created a directory in my repo